 August 25, 2021 | 6 min read

-The growing popularity of working from home together with the surge in the globalization of businesses have boosted the popularity of virtual events.
+The growing popularity of working from home, and the surge in the globalization of businesses, has boosted the popularity of virtual events.

-Yet, along with this trend is the growing need for virtual events to be accessible to people with language difficulties and disabilities.
+Along with the increasing popularity of hybrid and virtual events, there is a growing need for virtual events to be accessible to people with language difficulties and disabilities.

 According to World Bank data, 15% of the world's population experiences some form of disability.